adamjez/salus-controls/README.md

 After successful installation, you should see new device in your Home Assistant:

 ![Device in Home Assistant](docs/device.png?raw=true "Device in Home Assistant")

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software in accordance with the terms of the license.

+## Contributions
+Contributions are welcome!
+Feel free to report an issue or submit a pull request.